dannielhugo/trabalho-pratico-arquitetura-frontend-mobile/README.md

 # Supplier Catalog with React Native

-This is a basic CRUD for a supplier catalog made with React Native.
+This is a basic CRUD for a supplier and product catalog made with React Native.

 This was created for IGTI Front-end Mobile Architecture discipline - AFM201A.

+## Group

+* Danniel Hugo Ribeiro
+* Willian Lomeu Machado
+* Diego Rodrigues Machado

 ## Setting up and Running